DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-23-filtering-applications.md

 1 participant so far.
 We found:

-- filters worked really well (didn't test on mobile)
+* filters worked really well (didn't test on mobile)
-- filters for state and provider are useful
+* filters for state and provider are useful
-- we need interview states like ‘rejected before interview’
+* we need interview states like ‘rejected before interview’
-- suggests ‘Offer withdrawn’ instead ‘Withdrawn by us’
+* suggests ‘Offer withdrawn’ instead ‘Withdrawn by us’
-- they raised the need to see what had changed across all applications on a given day.
+* they raised the need to see what had changed across all applications on a given day.
 So which applications had gone from one state to another (and what those states were).
 They also felt that the audit trail would be very useful.
 At a pinch, a combination of date updated, new state and audit trail would work for this, but seeing what had changed on the dashboard would be useful.
-They use a "movement view" as a way of staying on top of what actions they need to take.
+They use a “movement view” as a way of staying on top of what actions they need to take.
 E.g. something moving from offered to accepted means lots of paperwork needs to go out to the candidate.

 [Research on lookback](https://lookback.io/watch/j5Z8YfSp4g85kEYQn)

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
-  items: [
+  items: [{
-    {
     text: "Application list"
-    },
-    {
+  }, {
     text: "Filtering by status"
-    },
-    {
+  }, {
     text: "Filtering by provider"
-    },
-    {
+  }, {
     text: "Filtering by status and provider"
-    }
-  ]
+  }]
 }) }}